Published on 22/10/13 in In travel

 However, what is not visible from the onset is the ancient university.
 After conquering Harran, the Arabs founded the first Islamic University (8th century AD) where manuscripts of astronomy, philosophy, natural sciences and medicine were translated from ancient Greek into old Syrian and then into Arabic.
 The caliphs of Baghdad found a way to interchange culture with the Byzantine emperors, rising above war and its controversies.

-In my imagination, I tried to mentally reconstruct the atmosphere of this buzzing hub of knowledge, where scholarships were granted even to the Assyrians –despite their not being Arabs and their having not as yet converted to Islam.
+In my imagination, I tried to mentally reconstruct the atmosphere of this buzzing hub of knowledge, where scholarships were granted even to the Assyrians –despite their not being Arabs and they're having not as yet converted to Islam.
 This is also where travellers, merchants and scholars of the Muslim world transferred these ancient texts to Andalusia and Toledo, where they were translated into Latin before their divulgation throughout Europe.

 What remains of this important university is a solitary tower and a gate in the middle of the semi-desert landscape.
 It was destroyed by the Mongols in 1260.